-A parenting community for imperfect parents.
+A parenting website for imperfect parents

 by Jill Smokler, AKA Scary Mommy

 The Scary Mommy Community is built on support.
 If your comment doesn't add to the conversation in a positive or constructive way, please rethink submitting it.
 Basically?
 Don't be a dick, please.

 August 1, 2011 at 1:54 pm